apereo/apereo.github.io/_posts/cas/2019-02-27-cas61-attribute-release-policies.md

 In this blog post, I attempt to collect a number of attribute release policy samples and snippets that demonstrate the capabilities of the CAS attribute release engine to some degree.
 Some are rather modest and hopefully self-explanatory, and some are more advanced tapping into the particulars of a given authentication protocol to take advantage of fancier features such as *scopes*, *chains*, etc.

 <div class="alert alert-info">
   <strong>Docs Grow Old</strong><br/>This is a partial list and is expected to grow over time with more examples.
-Keep an eye out for future updates.</a>.
+Keep an eye out for future updates.
 </div>

 In all such examples, the underlying assumptions are: